 So said Shamnkeri Pillai, who's better known on as her rapper persona Yunohoo.

-Astro Ulagam caught up with the 30-year-old from Kuala Lumpur who is still relishing from her recent collaboration with renowned Kollywood Yuvan Shankar Raja and Indian rapper Arivu, on "Don't Touch Me", a song that raises awareness on violence against women.
+Astro Ulagam caught up with the 31-year-old from Kuala Lumpur who is still relishing from her collaboration with renowned Kollywood Yuvan Shankar Raja and Indian rapper Arivu, on "Don't Touch Me", a song that raises awareness on violence against women.

 For the uninitiated, Shamnkeri was previously known as Rubba Bend as part of the local rap unit Psycho Unit.
 In Kollywood, she had also displayed her rapping prowess in the "Stylish Tamizhachi" song in 2015's Ajith Kumar's starrer Arrambham, and "Run for your life" song in Biriyani.

 Her most recent Kollywood project is "Kaalam" in Nerkonda Paarvai, two years ago.

 From School Bus To KollywoodShamnkeri has indeed come a long way from her days of listening to rap numbers in the school bus, in her teens.

 "That's when I got to listen to English songs as it was mostly Tamil music at home.

 "I was about 13 then, I think, from an all-girls school.
 I would go back and rap the songs I liked and upload it on (the now-defunct file sharing platform) Limewire, and send to my friends," she recalled.